ChetanRaj0428-1998/Coding_Project2/README.md

 <h3>:books: Getting started</h3>

-1. Make sure Node, Angular and Ionic are installed on your MacOS.
+1. Make sure latest/stable versions of Node, Angular and Ionic are installed on your MacOS.

 2. Clone the project.
 ```
 git clone 'http://github.com/ChetanRaj0428-1998/Coding_Project2.git'
 ```
-3. Install required dependencies with `npm install` (use --force if required).
+3. Install required dependencies with `npm install` (use `--force` if required).
 ```
 npm install
 ```